NiteArie/fm-chat-app/README.md

 Group Chat should show the number of users being online, messages from all the users (note: optionally can skip historical messages for new users or keep all the history as you will), information about new users joining, existing users leaving and an online dot indicator (green - online, gray - offline).
 * Users should be able to add messages through the input with the ability to select emoji using an emoji picker.
 Messages should be sent by clicking on a button or/and e.g. by using Enter key.
 * "My" messages should show on the right, other user's messages should show on the left.

+## Additional Requirements

+* Show "is typing" UI when a user is typing.
+* Show "unread" messages indicator.
+* Add ability to start a direct chat with a user.
+* Add ability to block a user to prevent seeing his/her messages on Group Chat and prevent him/her from starting a direct chat with you or/and end any started direct chat.
+* Add sound notification when a new message is received and add mute functionality to mute either group or private (DM) chat.
+* Add API tests to your code, using e.g. Mocha & Chai.
+* Add e2e tests to your code, using e.g. cypress.